 Crispy Salted Caramel Cookies: Crispy cookies with a puddle of gooey caramel in the middle and sprinkled with flaky sea salt.

-Bakery Style Chocolate Chip Cookies: Extra large and thick melty chocolate chip cookies with shards of chopped chocolate.
+Bakery Style Chocolate Chip Cafe Cookies: Extra large and thick melty chocolate chip cookies with shards of chopped chocolate.

-Small Batch Crispy Chocolate Chip Cookies: makes 12 cookies, crispy on the outside and bottom, chewy in the middle.
+Small Batch Crispy Chocolate Chip Cookies: Makes 12 cookies, crispy on the outside and bottom, chewy in the middle.

 Bakery Style White Chocolate Macadamia Nut Cookies